 Our Natural Ability to Regenerate

 Marine acupuncture is REEFLINE's cross-disciplinary approach that fuses high art with deep science to activate ecological regeneration at fragile points where human and marine systems intersect.
 Much like traditional acupuncture restores balance through precise stimulation, REEFLINE inserts sculptural reef structures into degraded marine environments, awakening the ocean’s natural capacity to heal.
-These interventions — both artistic and infrastructural — catalyze resilience, not just recovery, allowing coral, marine life, and communities to thrive.
+These interventions, both artistic and infrastructural, catalyze resilience, allowing marine life to thrive.

 This methodology reflects a shift in how we engage with nature: